xtensor-stack/xsimd/docs/source/basic_usage.rst

 .. warning::

-   If you allow your compiler to generate AVX2 instructions (e.g. through ``-mavx2``) there is nothing preventing it to optimize the above code to optimize the above code using AVX2 instructions.
+   If you allow your compiler to generate AVX2 instructions (e.g. through ``-mavx2``) there is nothing preventing it from optimizing the above code using AVX2 instructions.